-Funding for this authority is provided to the Corps through appropriated funding under Environmental Infrastructure and distributed to specific projects through the annual Work Plan or Congressional Earmark.
+Funding for this authority is provided to the Corps through appropriated funding under the Environmental Infrastructure business line and distributed to specific projects through the annual Work Plan or Congressional directed spending.
 The 566 Program allows USACE to provide design and construction assistance to non-Federal interests for carrying out water related environmental infrastructure, resource protection and development projects in southeastern Pennsylvania, including projects for wastewater treatment and related facilities (including sewer overflow infrastructure improvements and other stormwater management), water supply and related facilities, surface water resource protection and development, and environmental restoration.